🔥 Online shop now open 🔥

-The difference between a longboard, skateboard, and cruiser comes down to deck shape, trucks, and wheels.
-Longboards usually are larger, have softer wheels, and can handle higher speeds.
+The difference between a longboard, skateboard, and cruiser is the deck shape, trucks, and wheels.
+Longboards are usually larger, have softer wheels, and can better handle higher speeds.
 Skateboards have a double-kick shape (easiest for flip tricks).
-And mini cruisers are a crossbreed of both.
+And cruisers are a crossbreed of both.

 Longboard Decks